Calories on the menu

 If you are thinking about calculating calories for for food producers, caterers or restauranteurs we can help you develop your knowledge and skills.
 The course will cover:

-• The Big 8 food labelling nutrients and the coming change over to FIR nutrient labelling
+- The Big 8 food labelling nutrients and the coming change over to FIC nutrient labelling

 If you would like to be notified of similar courses in the future please sign up for our regular updates.

 This event is designed to update and improve the knowledge and skills of dietitians and nutritionists in calculating calories and the Big 8 food label nutrients.
-In particular it is designed to provide a learning opportunity for dietitians and nutritionists to understand how they can minimise known errors in nutrient analysis and therefore produce a legally acceptable analysis.
+In particular it is designed to provide a learning opportunity for dietitians and nutritionists to understand how they can minimise known errors in nutrition informaiton on food labels and therefore produce a legally acceptable analysis.

 Target audience: Dietitians and Nutritionists